vnn/wifi/README.md

 ```

 #### Flow
-Here is an overview of the user flow:
+Here is an overview of the user flow, long arguments are used for clarity:
 ```sh
 $ wifi --add home ACCESS_POINT1
 Password: